bgalvao/nodevo/README.md

 ```

 ## Notes from the author
 I just started out programming in [Rust](www.rust-lang.org) and the best way to learn a new programming language is to implement something in it.
 Since I am mostly acquainted with Genetic Programming and am researching in it, I thought this would be the best way to learn it.
-That being said, this is a work in progress - with time and knowledge optimize the code will be optimized.
+That being said, this is a work in progress - with time and knowledge the code will be optimized.
 Thanks to the [community](www.reddit.com/r/rust).

 ## TODO
 The top priorities are opened in the [Issues](https://github.com/bernardo-galvao/rusty-gp/issues) section.
 However, given that the author has some goals related to his thesis, it is worth pointing out his plan and expectable features here.